 It was at this time the tank battalions received these orders which came from Gen. Weaver: “Tanks will execute maximum delay, staying in position and firing at visible enemy until further delay will jeopardize withdrawal.
 If a tank is immobilized, it will be fought until the close approach of the enemy, then destroyed; the crew previously taking positions outside and continuing to fight with the salvaged and personal weapons.
 Considerations of personal safety and expediency will not interfere with accomplishing the greatest possible delay.”

-The morning of April 9, 1942, he ordered his tank crews to destroy their tanks.
+On the morning of April 9, 1942, Beyer ordered his tank crews to destroy their tanks.
 The order “crash” had been given that indicated all forces on Bataan were being surrendered to the Japanese.
 It was on that day that he became a Prisoner of War.

 Daniel took part in the death march from Mariveles to San Fernando.
 There, he and the other POWs were packed into small freight cars that they rode in until the train reached Capas.
 During the trip, the weak and but remained standing since they could not fall to the floors.
 At Capas, they left the boxcars and walked the last few miles to Camp O’Donnell.